orderlion/mongoMyAdmin/README.md

 - Initial Setup: `git clone https://github.com/orderlion/mongoMyAdmin.git`
 - Install packages: `yarn install`
 - Make sure that your mondoDB is running
-- Update your `mongoMyAdmin.config.js` file accordingly
+- Update your `mongoMyAdmin.config.js` file accordingly (or make sure to set the `MONGO_URL` env var)
 - ???
 - Profit!

 ## Usage:

 Very straightforward.
-You can pass the `MONGO_URL` either as environment variable or define it our config file: `mongoMyAdmin.config.js`.
+You can pass the `MONGO_URL` either as environment variable or define it in the config file: `mongoMyAdmin.config.js`.

 ```sh
 MONGO_URL="mongodb://localhost:27017/yourdb" yarn run dev